butchhoward/scripts/README.md

 I converted most of these to libraries instead of being sourced into the current session.

-The new apps are simple names (no `.sh`), that handle some command mapping, and use the current libraries to do the work.
+The new apps are simple names (no `.sh`) that handle some command mapping and use the current libraries to do the work.

-The functon in `misc.sh` are left there and are still sourced in until I figure out whether to move them to individual files or keep them as sourced functions.
+The functons in `misc.sh` are left there and are still sourced in until I figure out whether to move them to individual files or keep them as sourced functions.

-### repo
+For all of these using the command without a subcommand, shows a list of all the subcommand available for it.

+The `help` subcommand is available for all of the commands and shows some documentation for each of the subcommands.

-repo {sub-command}
+## repo

+`repo` functions for mananging git  repositories

 One added thing for repo is to duplicate it to `git-repo` so it can be used as a `git` command: